Outdoor Environments for Health and Well-being - Master's Programme

 This programme consists of blended/distance learning courses, meaning admittance to this program will not make you eligible for a residence permit in Sweden.
 As of now and until further notice, there will be no compulsory campus meetings.

-Welcome letter OHW 2023
+Welcome letter Autumn 2024

-Congratulations on your place at SLU and on the Outdoor Environments for Health and Well-being - Master’s programme!
+Congratulations on your place at SLU and on the Outdoor Environments for Health and Well-being - Master’s programme

-Date: Monday August 28th
+Date: Monday 2 September

-Place: Time and place: On the pages for new students, you will find information about the study start and when the roll call for your programme begins.
+Place: Zoom online meeting: On the pages for new students you will find information about the study start and when the roll call for your programme begins.

 On these pages, you will also find all the information you need as a new student at SLU.
 It is mandatory to attend the roll call.
 Exceptions can be made if you have extenuating circumstances.
 If you cannot attend, you must notify antagning@slu.se no later than 08:00 the day of the roll call.

 After the role call there will be a short introduction to the programme.

-Teaching will take place at a distance in the OHW program, but exceptions can be made.
+All teaching will take place at a distance in the OHW program, but exceptions can be made.
 Special study visits and other events that can take place outdoors may occur.
 See more information for each course and more general information via the program's Canvas page.

 You will also be added to the Canvas pages for the courses, where you will get access to all the course related material you need.
 Remember to check your student email in order to receive information about the courses and the programme: https://student.slu.se/en/